wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

    * "https://d20vrrgs8k4bvw.<strong>cloudfront.net</strong>/documents/en-US/nd209_Robo_syllabus_v2.pdf"
    <br /><br />

+Companies offering the service include AWS CloudFront, Microsoft, Google, Akamai, CloudFlare, Fastly, etc.

 QUESTION: How much faster does a CDN (Content Distribution Network) provide resource to viewers in different parts of the world?
-There are several companies offering the service.

 <a name="Custom"></a>

-## Impact of language
+## App architectures

 Websites that expose <strong>static</strong> HTML files for retrieval run fast because such files are not generated.
-And the files can be distributed around the world in CDNs (Content Distribution Networks) such as Akamai, AWS CloudFront, CloudFlare, Fastly, etc.

 Websites that run WordPress are slower than static sites because WordPress generates HTML files for every request.
 The programming that does the generation is written in the PHP programming language.
 PHP is an <a target="_blank" href="http://en.wikipedia.org/wiki/Interpreted_language">interpreted language</a>, meaning that PHP programming source code is processed by the PHP interpreter program every time to respond to each new request.